Madras Presidency

-Origins
+History

 Before the arrival of the English

 The discovery of dolmens from this portion of the subcontinent shows inhabitation as early as the Stone Age.
 The first prominent rulers of the northern part of the future Presidency were the Tamil Pandya dynasty (230 BC – AD 102).
 Following the decline of the Pandyas and the Cholas, the country was conquered by a little known race of people called the Kalabhras.
-The country recovered under the subsequent Pallava dynasty and its civilisation attained a peak when the later Telugu kings started acquiring vast places in Tamil Nadu.
+The country recovered under the subsequent Pallava dynasty and its civilisation attained a peak when the chola kings started acquiring vast places in Tamil Nadu during the 10th century.
 Following the conquest of Madurai by Malik Kafur in 1311, there was a brief lull when both culture and civilisation began to deteriorate.
 The Tamil and Telugu territories recovered under the Vijayanagar Empire, founded in 1336.
 Following the empire's demise, the country was split amongst numerous sultans, polygars and European trading companies.
 Between 1685 and 1947, a number of kings ruled the areas that became part of the Madras Presidency.

-The southwestern portions of the Presidency, which together constitute Tulu Nadu and Kerala, has a distinct history, language, and culture from its eastern counterparts.
+The southwestern portions of the presidency, which together constitute Tulu Nadu and Kerala, has a distinct history, language, and culture from its eastern counterparts.